-1. CAMERA INSTALLATION What you will need: microscope, microscope camera incl. adapters, USB-cable, and a computing device (computer, iPad or Android device).
+1. CAMERA INSTALLATION What you will need: microscope, microscope camera incl. adapters, USB-cable, computer or iPad.
 Option 1: C-MOUNT If your microscope has a c-mount, please use it.

-Step 1: unscrew the protective cap from the camera Step 2: screw the camera onto the C-mount thread.

-Make sure that the camera is sitting straight.
+Step 1: unscrew the protective cap from the camera.Step 2: screw the camera onto the C-mount thread.Make sure that the camera is sitting straight.Step 3: connect the camera to the computing device via the connection cable.